 Our lawyers suspect this decrease in offending for mobile phones offences is most likely connected with the fact that the punished for using a mobile phone whilst driving increased from 3 penalty points to 6 penalty points from 1st March 2017.
 This potentially support the assertion that harsher sentencing acts as a deterrent and thus reduces offending.

 The 2017 Criminal Justice Statistics Bulletin revealed that the offence of Drink Driving also saw an 8% decrease in prosecutions compared with 2016, with a total of approximately 35,000 prosecutions for drink driving.

 The 2017 statistics for drink driving and using a mobile phone whilst driving, both had the lowest number of prosecutions over the past decade, which demonstrates a positive move towards making the roads in the United Kingdom a safer place for other motorists and pedestrians.

 Kang & Co Solicitors

 Kang & Co Solicitors is a truly specialist high-end law firm providing legal advice and representation for all matters involving driving offences.
-We conveniently located at 1 Victoria Square in Birmingham City Centre and offer our services throughout England and Wales on a private fee-paying basis.
+Our head office conveniently located at 1 Victoria Square in Birmingham City Centre, with other offices in London and Milton Keynes.
+We offer our services throughout England and Wales on a private fee-paying basis.
 If you would like more information, take a look around this website or call us on 03452229955.